Guide to High School Computer Science

 In this chapter we will be learning about Structured Query Language (SQL) to interact with a database.

-In SQL, data is organized into tables, which consist of rows and columns.
+In , data is organized into tables, which consist of rows and columns.
 Each row represents a single record, while each column represents a specific attribute of that record.
 This structure allows for efficient data storage, retrieval, and manipulation.

 Important Terminologies